awassink/docker-training/README.md

 # docker-training

-## Part 1 - Working with containers
+## Exersise 1 - Working with containers

 Apply the following docker actions to learn the basics with docker.